 All students will be prompted to complete a simple network registration process at the beginning of each semester, as follows:

 - Connect to the Smith network using a wireless connection or an Ethernet cable.

-- Open a browser window; the Network Registration page will appear.
+- When you open a browser window, the Network Registration page will appear.